 Water represents the lunar element and Soma (nourishing, cooling quality).
 It possesses qualities that can help balance all three doshas effectively, making it tridoshic.
 Furthermore, Ayurveda identifies the following qualities of water, including Mrushta (pure), Jeevena (refreshing and enlivening), Tarpana (filling and satiating), and Hrudya (useful for heart health), Bhuddiprabhodana – activating mind.

-When effectively absorbed by the body, Water can offer many benefits, including the ability to cool, help digestion, offer glow, detox, antioxidant effect, reduce constipation, and increase stamina2.
+When effectively absorbed by the body, water can offer many benefits, including the ability to cool, help digestion, offer glow, detox, antioxidant effect, reduce constipation, and increase stamina.